 Use Power Automate to Assign Records Based on Territory Manager

-If you do not want the assign operation to cascade down, you can edit the relationship properties.
+You can edit the relationship properties if you do not want the assigned operation to cascade down.
 To update independent records that are not related to an account, the following method can be used:

 Walkthrough: Use Power Automate to assign records